JPADN/hybrid_kemtls_tests/README.md

 `-pqtls`: Instantiate a PQTLS server.
 > If not present, then a KEMTLS server is instantiated by default

+`-classic`: Instantiate a TLS server with classic algorithms

 `-clientauth`: Server will require mutual authentication

 `-handshakes`: Number of handshakes that the server will measure the timings and save it in a csv.

 `-cachedcert`: If KEMTLS is enabled, the server will perform KEMTLS-PDK.
-If PQTLS is enabled, the server will use the Cached Information Extension for PQTLS
+If PQTLS or Classic mode is enabled, the server will use the Cached Information Extension for TLS

 <br/>